luisgsalazar/WBModel/README.md

 # WBModel

-Model for ASF spread through WB Populations
+Model for ASF spread through WB Populations.
+Using branches